ibm-cloud-docs/direct-link/diversity-models.md

 The ASN used for the prefix can be the same ASN as the local AS on the BGP session that is performing the prepend.
 {: note}

-IBM Cloud Direct Link does not allow path preference for route prefixes received from the customer with the following BGP attributes:
+IBM Cloud Direct Link on Classic does not allow path preference for route prefixes received from the customer with the following BGP attributes:

 * Weight
 * Local preference